datascape/construction/projects/README.md

 ## AC Move

 <!--
+Josh at ACS Heating and Air in Tucker - Cell: 404-374-2987 Monday 9:30am, April 18, 2022

-Chip Weldon 770 938-4629 - (Cary Mandeville says he seems reasonable.
+Was too busy: Chip Weldon 770 938-4629 - (Cary Mandeville says he seems reasonable.
 He got his name from Scott Jones.
 Did his daughter Lena's house.)
 -->

 Moving AC units to pads outside fence, relocating pipe line set in attic and on side of house.<br><br>
 <a href="img/hvac-pipes/overhead.jpg"><img src="img/hvac-pipes/overhead.jpg" style="width:100%; max-width:500px"></a><br><br>

+1. Bend 7/8" line set 90° with 91" insert into attic.

-1. Detach and reattach 7/8" line set at back of attic HVAC to move under HVAC.
-(Currently goes over top of HVAC.)
+2. Move line under HVAC between attic floor rafters.
+(Currently goes over HVAC.)
 Pipes have already been cut about 10 feet away from HVAC.
-(Outside, the 7/8" pipe becomes 3/4" where it enters AC.)
+Outside, the 7/8" pipe becomes 3/4" where it enters AC.<br><br>

-2. Add a 90° elbow to the top of verticle 7/8" pipe.
-We can either lay the pipe on the ground and solder a 91" pipe to the top to feed through a widened opening under the eve, or feed down from above and solder it on the side of the house.<br><br>
 <a href="img/hvac-pipes/under-eve.jpg"><img src="img/hvac-pipes/under-eve.jpg" style="width:100%; max-width:500px"></a><a href="img/hvac-pipes/into-attic.jpg"><img src="img/hvac-pipes/into-attic.jpg" style="width:100%; max-width:500px"></a><br>

-3. Connect line set in attic.
+3. Reconnect line set in attic.
 (7/8" diameter)

-4. Extend 3/4" pipe from under house 108".
-We have removed brick so it will not be necessary to go under house.
+4. Extend 3/4" pipe from under house into PVC (We have all PVC).
+We have removed brick so line can be shifted over.
 (Currently 74" pipe goes from under house to AC).
-Place new pipe in 3" PVC.
+Place new lines in 3" PVC.
+Two will reside in 3" under sidewalk bricks, then connects to wide 4" elbow mad from 3 PVC pieces

 5. Add an elbow at bottom of verticle pipe from attic.

-6. Place both AC lines in the 4" elbow.
-Connect.

-7. Run line sets in PVC to AC units outside fence.<br><br>
+6. Run line sets in PVC to AC units outside fence.<br><br>
 <a href="img/hvac-pipes/pipe-under-house.jpg"><img src="img/hvac-pipes/pipe-under-house.jpg" style="width:100%; max-width:700px; margin-right:10px"></a><a href="img/hvac-pipes/sidewalk-cut.jpg"><img src="img/hvac-pipes/sidewalk-cut.jpg" style="width:100%; max-width:700px; margin-right:10px"></a><a href="img/hvac-pipes/pipe-outside-fence.jpg"><img src="img/hvac-pipes/pipe-outside-fence.jpg" style="width:100%; max-width:500px"></a><br><br>

-8. Add 3/4" pipe valves to disconnected unit.
+7. Add 3/4" pipe valve to disconnected unit.
 Johnstone Supply Atlanta is transfering for us from their other store.

-9. Move AC serving upstairs.
+8. Move AC serving upstairs.
 All R22 freon has already been removed.<br>
 Unit has a leak in valve that prevented soldering.
 Earl says we can solder it now that all freon is removed.<br><br>
 Earl was told by the supply store that we could use $50/lb R425a or similar to refill.<br>
 Johnstone Supply Atlanta told Loren they use 407c, 427a, MO99 based on the pressure.
 Said to flush whole system for oil.

-10. Move AC serving downstairs.
+9. Pump down freon and move AC serving downstairs.
 This one is currently working.
 Confirm upstairs AC is functional before disconnecting downstairs AC.
-Pump down freon.
-Add 3/4" pipe valve when reconnecting.
+Optional: Add 3/4" pipe valve.

 <br>